rewhowe/snapdragon/documentation/manual.md

 Functions are declared using the following format: `[optional parameters] [function name]とは`.

 Function names must be verbs (or verb phrases) and cannot be redeclared※ within the same scope (this includes collisions with built-in function names).
-Function bodies must be indented one space (full-width or half-width).
+Function bodies must be indented one whitespace character (full-width or half-width space, or tab; see the section on "Indentation" for more detail).
 Functions may not be defined within loops.

 Parameters are each suffixed with one of the following particles: `から`, `で`, `と`, `に`, `へ`, `まで`, `を`.
 The particles are not part of the parameter names.